shadowsocks/shadowsocks-org/src/content/en/about/01-contributors.md

 [@clowwindy]

-The creator of shadowsocks and the maintainor of shadowsocks-python/nodejs/gui/iOS.
+The creator of shadowsocks and the maintainer of shadowsocks-python/nodejs/gui/iOS.

 [@cyfdecyf]

-The maintainor of shadowsocks-go and [cow].
+The maintainer of shadowsocks-go and [cow].

 [@madeye]

-The maintainor of shadowsocks-libev/android and this project site.
+The maintainer of shadowsocks-libev/android and this project site.

 [@linusyang]

-The maintainor of shadowsocks-libev and [MobileShadowSocks].
+The maintainer of shadowsocks-libev and [MobileShadowSocks].

 [@aa65535]

-The maintainor of [openwrt-shadowsocks].
+The maintainer of [openwrt-shadowsocks].

 [@librehat]

-The maintainor of shadowsocks-qt and libQtShadowsocks
+The maintainer of shadowsocks-qt and libQtShadowsocks

 ## Other Contributors

 [@ohdarling]

-The maintainor of [GoAgentX].
+The maintainer of [GoAgentX].

 [@fqrouter]

-The maintainor of [fqrouter].
+The maintainer of [fqrouter].

 [@clowwindy]: https://github.com/clowwindy
 [@cyfdecyf]: https://github.com/cyfdecyf